bsmith89/midas2-wiki/Home.md

   analysis.
 - *Reference database*: The upstream UHGG, GTDB, something user supplies, etc. that is then pre-processed to make a specific...
-- *MIDAS DB*: The pre-processed reference data in a format to be consumed by the MIDAS modules, including marker genes, reference genomes, pangenomes, etc.
+- *MIDASDB*: The pre-processed reference data in a format to be consumed by the MIDAS2 modules, including marker genes, reference genomes, pangenomes, etc.
 - *Genome collections*: TODO
 - *Bowtie2 Index*: Rather than bowtie2 database or some other ambiguous term